-87 Arctic sea-ice reduction
+7 Arctic sea-ice reduction

 The extent, thickness and concentration of sea ice are important properties of the climate system.
-Figure 19Figure 18 shows the concentration of Arctic sea ice in March and September for NorESM1-Happi and NorESM1-HappiSO.
-For PD (Fig. 1918a-d) the modelled concentrations are compared to remotely retrieved data from OSI-SAF (2017).
+Figure 19 Figure 19 shows the concentration of Arctic sea ice in March and September for NorESM1-Happi and NorESM1-HappiSO.
+For PD (Fig. 19a-d) the modelled concentrations are compared to remotely retrieved data from OSI-SAF (2017).

-The quality of the model data is better in March than in September, when the SO model seems to underestimate the concentration-while the CPL-PD overestimates the ice cover.
+The quality of the model data is better in March than in September, when the SO model seems to underestimate the concentration while the CPL-PD overestimates the ice cover.
 This is also seen when comparing the mean sea-ice extent to observations.
-For CPL-PD, the sea-ice extent in March/September is 14.26 (0.34) / 7.38 (0.62) 106 km2, and the observed for the relevant years (1996-2015) is 14.87 (0.36) / 5.71 (0.94) 106 km2.
+For CPL-PD, the sea-ice extent in March/September (\pm the numbers in parenthesis are inter-annual standard deviations-) is 14.26 (0.34) / 7.38 (0.62) 106 km2, whileand the observed for the relevant years (1996-2015) is 14.87 (0.36) / 5.71 (0.94) 106 km2.
 For the SO-PD, the March/September extent is 14.54 (0.36) / 4.22 (1.04) 106 km2 and the observed for the relevant time period (2005-2015) is 14.69 (0.33) / 5.04 (0.58) 106 km2.
 The numbers in parenthesis are inter-annual standard deviation.
-The March sea-ice cover seems to be rather well constrained by the gradients in SST while summer extent is more influenced by local processes such as the ice - open water albedo feedback.
+The March sea-ice cover seems to be rather well constrained by the gradients in SST while summer extent is more influenced by local processes such as the ice open water albedo feedback associated with the contrasts between ice and open water.

 From Table 4 (Sect.
-4.1), we know that the NH winter sea-ice areas are overestimated in CPL-PD and SO-PD compared with AMIP-PD which is based on observations.
+4.1), we know that the NH winter sea-ice areas isare overestimated in CPL-PD and SO-PD compared with AMIP-PD which is based on observations.
 The reason for this is not fully understood.
 The PD climate in the fully coupled model is too cold with too thick sea ice (not shown).
 This gives little summer melt, and rather large sea-ice extent during early winter.
-For the SO-PD, the model is also cold during winter, but this might be related partly to the large ice cover.
+For the SO-PD, the model is also cold during winter, but this canmight be related partly to the large ice cover.
 The use of annual-mean mixed layer depths in the SO model underestimates the mixed layer depth during autumn and winter.
-This might give too low effective heat capacity in the ocean slab, which then causes too rapid refreezing during autumn and early winter.
+This might give too low effective heat capacity in the ocean slab, which then causes too rapid refreezing during autumn and

+5 early winter.

 The sea-ice concentration is reduced in the warmer climates.
-In March, the largest changes occur along the edges of the ice (Fig. 1918e-f, i-j).
-There is a larger reduction in the fully coupled than the SO model with the initial 0.7 K warming, whereas the changes are more similar with the additional 0.5 K. The changes occur over a larger fraction of the sea-ice covered area in September (Fig. 1918g-h, k-l) than in March.
-While the eChanges are again-are larger with the 0.7 K than with the additional 0.5 K warmings in the fully coupled model, whereas they sea-ice response to the 0.7 K and the 0.5 K warmings are more similar comparable in the SO model.
+In March, the largest changes occur along the edges of the ice (Fig. 19e-f, i-j).
+There is a larger reduction in the fully coupled than the SO model with the initial 0.7 K warming, whereas the changes are more similar with the additional 0.5 K. The changes occur over a larger fraction of the sea-ice covered area in September (Fig. 19g-h, k-l) than in March.
+Changes are again larger with the 0.7 K than with the additional 0.5 K warmings in the fully coupled model, whereas the sea-ice response to the 0.7 K and the 0.5 K warmings are more similar in the SO model.